-A tight pectoralis major muscle that contains trigger or tender points may give you pain in your chest or shoulder.
+A tight pectoralis major muscle that contains trigger or tender points can trigger chest and shoulder pain.

 Additionally, if this muscle is too tight it fosters a round shouldered posture.

-Trigger points in this muscle – shown as “Xs” in the picture under “Attachment points” – can send pain to the red marked areas displayed below.
+Trigger points in this muscle – shown as “Xs” in the picture under “Attachment points” – can refer pain to the red areas displayed below.

-The deeper the colour, the more prone it is to experience pain in the respective area when trigger points in the pectoralis major are present.
+The deeper the red, the more prone it is to experience pain in the respective area when trigger points in the pectoralis major are present.

-The points X1 and X2 mainly give you a painful shoulder, whereas the other points send pain mainly to the chest itself, and to the upper and inner side of your forearm.
+The points X1 and X2 mainly trigger shoulder pain, whereas the other points refer pain to the chest itself, and to the upper and inner side of the forearm.

 This muscle can contribute to…